India to get extra oil from major producers to make up for Iran oil loss: minister

-NEW DELHI (Reuters) - India will get additional supplies from other major oil producing countries to compensate for loss of Iranian oil, India’s Petroleum and Natural Gas Minister Dharmendra Pradhan tweeted on Tuesday.
+NEW DELHI (Reuters) - India will get additional supplies from other major oil producing countries to compensate for the loss of Iranian oil, India’s Petroleum and Natural Gas Minister Dharmendra Pradhan said on Tuesday.

 The United States on Monday demanded that buyers of Iranian oil stop purchases by May 1 or face sanctions, ending six months of waivers which had allowed Iran’s eight biggest buyers, most of them in Asia, to continue to import limited volumes.

-Pradhan said India has put in place a robust plan for adequate supply of crude oil to refineries.
+Pradhan said on Twitter that India has put in place a robust plan for adequate supply of crude oil to refineries.

 “Indian refineries are fully prepared to meet the national demand for petrol, diesel and other petroleum products,” he said.

+U.S. President Donald Trump said on Monday that Saudi Arabia and other OPEC nations could “more than make up” for any drop in Iranian oil supplies to global markets now that the waivers are ended.

+Saudi Arabia, the world’s biggest oil exporter, said on Monday it would coordinate with other oil producers to ensure an adequate crude supply and a balanced market.

-Reporting by Nidhi Verma; Editing by Martin Howell
+Reporting by Nidhi Verma; editing by Martin Howell and Christian Schmollinger